yoshino0705/Driver_Behavior_Recognition/README.md

 The models are provided by the Python Sci-kit Learn Packages

 This project evaluates and ranks features within the dataset using https://github.com/WillKoehrsen/feature-selector

-The dataset used is from this research paper: https://arxiv.org/abs/1704.05223